top of page

 Taiwanese tea is a blend of its nature and history.
 The attentiveness in cultivating, crafting, and brewing teas over the past four hundred years has elevated the Taiwanese tea culture to a level of “living philosophy” amongst the locals.
 Teahouses in Taiwan have earned their role as Salon-like spaces for the elites and revolutionists initiating the freedom, democratization, and human rights movement since the '20s.
 Teahouses such as Flying Horse Tearoom 天馬茶房 and Wisteria Teahouse 紫藤廬 witnessed how they helped to preserve the freedom of association by covering their guests against secret police forces during the colonial or martial-law periods.

-*This article is written by Deerland Tea's co-founders: Chen Hsiao-Pu and Angie Yitsu Chen.
+*This article is written by Deerland Tea's founders: Chen Hsiao-Pu and Angie Yitsu Chen.

 bottom of page